What is lambda in Python

 <function <lambda> at 0x101451cb0>

-We get back a function object.
-Interestingly when defining a lambda we don’t need a return statement as part of the expression.
+You get back a function object.
+Also, interestingly when defining a lambda you don’t need a return statement as part of the expression.

 >>> lambda x : return 2*x